javaee/jms-spec/README.md

 :------------ | :------------- | :-------------
 **jms-spec@javaee.groups.io** | Mailing list for general discussion about the JMS specification. <br><br>Everyone is welcome to join.<br><br>This list can also be used to raise issues with, or participate in discussions with, the spec lead and the expert group, if there is one in operation. | Sign up (and view the archive of past messages) at [https://javaee.groups.io/g/jms-spec](https://javaee.groups.io/g/jms-spec).
   **users@jms-spec.java.net** | Mailing list for general discussion about the JMS specification, including JMS 2.0 and JMS 2.1.
 Everyone is welcome to join. <br><br>This list can also be used to raise issues with, or participate in discussions with, the spec lead and expert group.
 All members of the expert group are expected to subscribe to this list. <br><br>Discussions on the **jsr-368-experts@jms-spec.java.net** mailing list are forwarded to this list to allow other members of the community to monitor the discussions of the expert group.
 Members of the community are welcome to join in on these discussions, but they'll need to send their replies to this list rather than directly to the expert group. | Anyone may send email to this list.
 Messages from non-subscribers are moderated (to prevent spam) so there may be a delay. <br><br>To receive messages from this list, you need to "join" the [jms-spec.java.net](http://jms-spec.java.net) project and then subscribe to this list.  ([How to do this](/jms-spec/#mailing-lists-faq).
 Messages from subscribers are not moderated. <br><br>[Online archive of past messages](http://java.net/projects/jms-spec/lists/users/archive).
-  **issues@jms-spec.java.net** | Mailing list for JIRA issue notifications.
-Everyone is welcome to join. <br /> <br />Additions and updates to the [JIRA issue tracker](http://java.net/jira/browse/JMS_SPEC) are automatically sent to this list.
-Please don't use this list for discussions.<br /> | Before you can receive messages from or post messages to this list, you need to join the [jms-spec.java.net](http://jms-spec.java.net) project as an observer and then subscribe to this list. ([How to do this](/jms-spec/pages/Home#Mailing_lists_FAQ))<br /><br />[Online archive of past messages](http://java.net/projects/jms-spec/lists/issues/archive)
-  **commits@jms-spec.java.net** | Mailing list for source code repository update notifications. <br /> <br /> Anyone by join, but there's no need to unless you are updating the source code repository yourself.
-Whenever there's anything new of interest an email will be sent to the user mailing list.
-Please don't use this list for discussions.<br /> | Before you can receive messages from or post messages to this list, you need to join the [ http://jms-spec.java.net  jms-spec.java.net] project as an observer and then subscribe to this list. ([How to do this](/jms-spec/pages/Home#Mailing_lists_FAQ))<br /><br />[Online archive of past messages](http://java.net/projects/jms-spec/lists/commits/archive)

 ###   Mailing lists FAQ
 How do I join the [jms-spec.java.net](http://jms-spec.java.net) project?